jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 ##Career Experience

-###Nov 2018 - Now &nbsp;&nbsp;Senior iOS Developer, Woolworths, BWS
+###Nov 2018 - Jul 2019 &nbsp;&nbsp;Senior iOS Developer, Woolworths, BWS
 **Project:**
 &nbsp;&nbsp;&nbsp;&nbsp;**BWS app**  (Internal releasd)

 BWS app is going to help customer purchase drinks any time, anywhere.
 The major features are shopping and browsing products, nearest BWS store finder, order delivery.
 It is a drinks store in the customer's pocket.

 **Key Tech:** iOS, Swift
-I am working in BWS department on a greenfield project.
-We are one squad development team with only two iOS developers.
-The app getting close to the final release.
+I worked in the BWS department on the greenfield project.
+The development team has two iOS developers work with Android developers, UI/UX designer, and QA.
+The app has been released internally.
+It is going to be released in AppStore, soon.

 **Duties and Responsibilities:**